-Whether you work from home every day or just some of the time, you need a calm, comfortable environment that promotes a sense of wellbeing.
+Whether you work from home every day or just some of the time, you deserve a calm, comfortable environment that promotes a sense of wellbeing.
 For that, you need reliable, efficient technology and equipment that will minimise frustration and help you do a great job.

 So how can your home office (whether it’s a sofa or a desk) become a more positive and focused place to work?
 We look at home office gadgets designed to help out.